Number of physician group practices by state

 Physicians have a lot of decisions to make when considering where they want to practice medicine.
 These include the type of practice and its geographic location.

-Using PhysicianGroupView, we found the number of physician group practices in each state tracked in the Atlas Dataset.
+Using PhysicianGroupView, we found the number of active physician group practices in each state tracked in the Atlas Dataset.

 Number of active physician group practices in the U.S.